Workplace Violence Prevention Policy

 Workplace Violence Advisory Committee:

-A. The President, or his designee, shall cause to establish a Workplace Violence Advisory Committee, which shall be chaired by the University Chief of Police or approved designee.
+A. The President, or her designee, shall cause to establish a Workplace Violence Advisory Committee, which shall be chaired by the University Chief of Police or approved designee.
 This committee will:

 - Perform a risk evaluation of the workplace to determine the presence of factors or situations that might place employees at risk of workplace violence;